andy8radshaw/sei-group-project-3/README.md

 ![](frontend/src/styles/assets/readme-images/hikr-wireframe.png)

 After this we put together a plan as to how we would divide the work between the three of us, using Trello to keep on top of things throughout the project.
-Beacuse we all wanted to have a hand in creating both backend and frontend, we decided that it was logical and a good idea to take on building the model schema's, routes, and controllers split with one each.
+Beacuse we all wanted to have a hand in creating both back-end and frontend, we decided that it was logical and a good idea to take on building the model schema's, routes, and controllers split with one each.
 This would then lead us onto building the frontend in the same way.
 Purvi took on the User's, Kuriko took on the Groups, and I was challenged with building the Hikes.

-## Backend - Day 2 & 3
+## Back-end - Day 2 & 3

 The Hike model was created using Mongoose and ended up being less complicated than originally planned.
 Initally I had planned on having the main hike schema along with 3 embedded schemas (image upload, review, and rating) and two virtual schemas linked with the User Schema (user favorites, and user completed).
 Eventually the embedded schema's were whittled down to just the one that would take care of the reviews and ratings together and the images updloaded into the main schema's array.

 ![](frontend/src/styles/assets/readme-images/hikr-hike-schema.png)

 For the Hike model I created the controllers for all CRUD actions as well as image upload and create and delete reviews.
-These were tested with Insomnia to make sure the backend was receiving the correct authorisations and sending the correct responses with exactly the right amount of info to build the front end.
+These were tested with Insomnia to make sure the back-end was receiving the correct authorisations and sending the correct responses with exactly the right amount of info to build the front end.

-As a team, we were able to build our backends at a similar pace helping each other as we went, which meant we could all then spend a good amount of time on day 3 testing and making sure the embedded and virtual schema's were populated with the correct information.
+As a team, we were able to build our back-ends at a similar pace helping each other as we went, which meant we could all then spend a good amount of time on day 3 testing and making sure the embedded and virtual schema's were populated with the correct information.

 ---
-## Frontend - Day 4, 5, 6, 7 & 8
+## Front-end - Day 4, 5, 6, 7 & 8

-For the frontend we initially pair coded to get the React installed with the dependencies we would all initially require to get going on our own sections.
+For the front-end we initially pair coded to get the React installed with the dependencies we would all initially require to get going on our own sections.
 We continued with the same sections as before, so I was in charge of the HikesIndex, HikeShow, HikeCreate and HikeUpdate pages.

+For testing we used HTTP-proxy-middleware to link the back-end with the front-end.
+This enabled us to work on both parts and to quickly make and see changes without having to go through the build process each time.
+We also used Nodemon for hot-reloading of the browser which again increased our efficiency while building out the front-end

-Our plan with the frontend was to hit MVP stage by the end of day 5.
+Our plan with the front-end was to hit MVP stage by the end of day 5.
+For the API requests we used AXIOS and built a separate library of all the request functions that were then imported into each page.

 We decided to use Bulma for the styling throughout.
 With this in mind, we wanted to try and build out each component with using the Bulma framework where possible, to make less work towards the end of the build on general styling so we would have more time to either add more features or neaten up styling and seed more data.

-I built the frontend in class based React.
+I built the front-end in class based React.
 For each section, it was a case of first making sure everything is hooked up and getting/showing the data in the console before then adding the components to show it.

 ### **HikesIndex**